-Next, add the 28-pin socket in the area marked U1.
+Next, add the 18-pin socket in the area marked U1.
 The socket has a notch on one side, which you should align with the notch on the PCB drawing.
 The socket protects the PIC microcontroller from being damaged during soldering and allows the PIC to be removed.

-Solder in indicator LEDs D1-D4.
+Solder in indicator LEDs D1-D3.
 LEDs are polarized, so you must insert them properly.
 The longer lead must be on the side indicated by a '+' on the PCB silkscreen.
-When oriented as in the diagram to the left, the top two LEDs are green, the third is yellow, and the bottom one is red.
+When the PCB is oriented as in the diagram to the left, the left LED is green, the middle is yellow, and the right one is red.

 Solder in capacitor C2.
 It is not polarized, so the orientation in which you insert it does not matter.
-(There is a little '+' on the PCB silkscreen, which just shows which side of the capacitor will be connected to +5 volts.)
+You may need to reshape the leads to fit the PCB hole spacing.
 The capacitor helps keep the 5V power supply for the board clean and stable.